OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 ![](octopus_deploy_create_cert.png "width=500")

 If successful you will see a screen similar to this.
-You will notice the certificate is self-signed and set to expire in 5 years.
-If I wanted to I could set up a subscription to notify me when this expires.
+You'll notice the certificate is self-signed and set to expire in 5 years.
+If I wanted to, I could set up a subscription to notify me when this expires.
 But not now, that is future Bob's problem.

 ![](octopus_deploy_cert_success.png "width=500")